Chrome Extension + Laravel API: Complete Architecture Guide

 Mistake: Trying to use localStorage in service workers (it doesn't exist there).

 Fix: Always use chrome.storage.local or chrome.storage.sync for extension storage.
 They work across all contexts and persist properly.
+The sync variant also syncs across the user's Chrome instances if they're signed in.

-Here's my development workflow that saves time:
+Here's my development workflow for testing locally:

 Test authentication flow completely.
 Log in, make requests, log out, log back in.
 Check that tokens persist and refresh correctly.
+Also test what happens when the service worker terminates mid-flow by manually stopping it in DevTools.

 Monitor network requests in the service worker DevTools.
 You'll see exactly what's being sent to your Laravel API and can debug CORS or auth issues immediately.